Authentic Korean BBQ w/ amazing banchan, home-style dishes & great value. Open 24 hrs (almost!).

 Important Note

-One long-time customer expressed disappointment when the restaurant moved from its original location, suggesting a change in their experience.
-The restaurant is also noted to have longer lines on weekends, making weekdays a potentially better time to visit.
+One user noted disappointment after the restaurant moved from its original location, suggesting a change in their dining experience.
+Another mentions that the restaurant can have longer lines on weekends, making weekdays a better option for visits.

 "This restaurant was mentioned as a suggestion for a place that is usually packed on weekends but easier to get into on weekdays."